PedroGaya/hellblazers/srd-gm.md

 - **Patrols**
   - Weak groups on fixed routes whose goal is to warn others of trouble.
 - **Scouts**
   - Roaming groups that seek trouble.
-Aim to disrupt and flee.
+They aim to find, disrupt and flee.
 - **Guards**
   - Stationed in key positions.
 Can warn others or deal with problems themselves.
 - **Reserves**
-  - Stationed in barracks or similar, await trouble to act.
-Often occupied.
+  - Stationed in barracks or similar, awaiting trouble.
+Often pre-occupied.
 - **Specialists**
   - Strong groups optimized for a singular goal.